-Individual work planning involves developing your own work, competency and learning objectives, and aligning them with the objectives of government, your ministry and that of your division/branch.
-Your work plan will help you focus on the priority areas of your role that are necessary to help your branch and your ministry meet their goals.
-It also allows us to look at the competencies we use in our current jobs, the competencies we use less frequently, and look at our career aspirations.
+Individual work planning involves developing your own work, competency and learning objectives, and aligning them with the goals of your branch/division, your ministry, and the government.
+This alignment helps you focus on the priority areas of your role that are essential for your branch and ministry to achieve their goals.
+Work planning is also helpful because it encourages everyone to reflect on the competencies you use frequently, those you use less often and your career aspirations.

-While your individual work plan is important to the success of our organization, it's also of benefit to you in these ways:
+While your work plan is important to the success of our organization, it's also benefits you in these ways:

-- Helps you understand the direction that your ministry is headed.
+- Helps you understand the direction your ministry is headed;

-- Shows how you and what you do contribute to your ministry and government-wide success.
+- Shows how and what you do contribute to your ministry and government-wide success; and

 The following tips can help you get the most out of the work planning process:

-- Understand the difference between work, competency, values and learning objectives.
+- Understand the difference between work, competency, values and learning objectives; and

 - Use your work plan year-round to support ongoing discussions with your supervisor.